Who were the Fianna?

 Most of us have heard of the Fianna, that courageous war-band of heroes and warriors who entered their glory days under the leadership of the greatest champion of them all, Fionn mac Cumhall.
 With a name like that, how could he have been destined for anything other than greatness?

 I’ve talked about Fionn a lot on these pages.
 You know my view that Arthur himself may have been based on Fionn’s legend.
-Whether you believe Arthur really existed or not (and I do, albeit not in the way the stories tell), the truth about Fionn is even more elusive.
+Whether you believe Arthur really existed or not, the truth about Fionn is even more elusive.

 So who were the Fianna?